DetectionNerd/CrowdStrikeSIEMQueries/README.md

 # 🛡️ CrowdStrike SIEM Queries
 A collection of SIEM detection, hunting, and reporting queries for searching through logs on CrowdStrike NG-SIEM.
 Includes searches for logs from CrowdStrike Falcon EDR, Duo, Microsoft 365, Umbrella, Mimecast and other commonly integrated log sources.

-This repository is designed to help security analysts, incident responders, and threat hunters accelerate investigations and improve detection coverage.
+This repository is designed mostly for author to keep a journal of queries/scripts, but may help security analysts, incident responders, and threat hunters accelerate investigations and improve detection coverage.

 **Resources referred to, while building this repo:** Cool Query Friday on reddit.com/r/crowdstrike and github.com/crowdstrike